 NOTE!!
-You do not have to write the answers to the questions.
-Also, be careful also that you are not actually devising different questions - your task is to think of different ways to ask the same question.
+You do not have to answer the questions.
+Be careful also that you are not actually devising different questions - your task is to think of different ways to ask the same question.

 For each question, when you have run out ideas, discuss: 'what have we learned about the question from this exercise?'